shemonc/CarND-Semantic-Segmentation/README.md

    output shape [5 10 36 2] for this layer
 4. Apply 1x1 convolution of vgg pool4 layer to match the shape with above upsample layer which is [5 10 36 2]
-5. Add convoluted vgg pool4 with upsample layer at step 3. above, this is calld skip connection.
+5. Add convoluted vgg pool4(step 4 above) with upsample layer at step 3. above; this is calld skip connection.
    Skip connections allow the network to use information from multiple resolutions, as a result the network is able to make more precise segmentation decision.
 6. Second Upsample, input [5 10 36 2] output [5 20 72 2]